 RELEASE DATE: August 20, 2005

-In this article we will look at the history of the 1953 Corvette Postage Stamp.
-The US post office came out with 5 commemorative stamps in 2005: “America on the Move: 50s Sporty Cars.”
-Corvette historian and author, Noland Adams’ 1953 Corvettes was on one of these stamps.
+In this article, we will look at the 1953 Corvette Postage Stamp History.
+The US post office came out with five commemorative stamps in 2005: “America on the Move: 50s Sporty Cars.”
+Corvette historian and author, Noland Adams’ 1953 Corvette was on one of these stamps.

-DETROIT — Millions of classic cars from the 1950s rolled out of the Motor City today, guaranteed to cross the country for just 37-cents.
+DETROIT – Millions of classic cars from the 1950s rolled out of the Motor City today, guaranteed to cross the country for just 37 cents.
 Available in five makes and models, the “America on the Move: 50s Sporty Cars” commemorative stamps hit the road following a first-day-of-issue dedication ceremony in Detroit today.
-These collectibles — a ‘53 Chevrolet Corvette, ‘54 Kaiser Darrin, ‘52 Nash-Healey, ‘53 Studebaker Starliner, and a ‘55 Ford Thunderbird — are also available as stamped postal cards, and can be driven off the lot of Post Offices and Philatelic Centers nationwide beginning Aug.
+These collectibles – a ‘53 Chevrolet Corvette, ‘54 Kaiser Darrin, ‘52 Nash-Healey, ‘53 Studebaker Starliner, and a ‘55 Ford Thunderbird – are also available as stamped postal cards, and can be driven off a lot of Post Offices and Philatelic Centers nationwide beginning Aug.
 21. There have been many different commemorative or collectible stamps available over the history of the postal service, but the Corvette is always a favorite.

 The new stamps highlight the sporty look of American cars designed in the 1950s with sleek, aerodynamic lines and the innovative styling of the types of European sports cars American GIs favored upon their return from World War II.